CV-ShuchangLyu/PFM-JONet/README.md

 ## Dataset Preparation

-We select Postsdam, Vaihingen and LoveDA as benchmark datasets and create train, val, test list for researchers to follow.
+We select ISPRS (Postsdam/Vaihingen) and CITY-OSM (Paris/Chicago) as benchmark datasets.

 **In the following, we provide the detailed commands for dataset preparation.**